google-github-actions/auth/docs/TROUBLESHOOTING.md

     **number**.
 Workload Identity Federation does not accept Google Cloud Project IDs.

-1. Ensure that you have the correct workflow permissions, per the [usage](../README.md#usage) docs, i.e.
+1. Ensure that you have the correct `permissions:` for the job in your workflow, per the [usage](../README.md#usage) docs, i.e.

     ```yaml
     permissions: